 It’s all there for a reason!

-It’s a good practice to launch your website when it’s somewhat at least 70% done.
+It’s a good practice to launch your website when it’s around 70% done.

 First of all, only when everything will be fully set up – domain name, hosting, blog posts, media, etc – only then you can see whether everything is working.